jchristn/RestDb/README.md

 # RestDb

-RESTful HTTP/HTTPS server for Microsoft SQL Server and MySQL database tables written in C#.
+RESTful HTTP/HTTPS server for Microsoft SQL Server, MySQL, and PostgreSQL database tables written in C#.

 ## Description
-RestDb spawns a RESTful HTTP/HTTPS server that exposes a series of APIs allowing you to perform SELECT, INSERT, UPDATE, DELETE, and TRUNCATE against tables in Microsoft SQL Server and MySQL.
+RestDb spawns a RESTful HTTP/HTTPS server that exposes a series of APIs allowing you to perform SELECT, INSERT, UPDATE, DELETE, and TRUNCATE against tables in Microsoft SQL Server, MySQL, and PostgreSQL.

-## New in v1.0.1
+## New in v1.0.2
-- Authentication via API key
+- PostgreSQL support

 ## Running in Mono
 Before starting in Linux or Mac environments, you should run the Mono AOT.